 Eating in Japan you need to use a website called Tabelog.
 It's useful to check the score of a place (3.5+) and their business hours.

 In General, 3.5 on Tabelog is popular, usually satisified customers.
 If you search on Apple Maps, it shows you Tabelog score in the search result.
-Popular and satisified do not mean delicious in my opinion.
+But popular and satisified do not guarantee delicious in my opinion.

 In the city, a lot of places have 3.5+ scores usually because of cheaper price, the location is good (Especially Ramen).